Shap

-Shap is a linear village and civil parish located among fells and isolated dales in Eden district, Cumbria, England, in the historic county of Westmorland.
+Shap is a village and civil parish located among fells and isolated dales in Westmorland and Furness, Cumbria, England.
+The village is in the historic county of Westmorland.
 The parish had a population of 1,221 in 2001, increasing slightly to 1,264 at the 2011 Census.

 Location

 The village lies along the A6 road and the West Coast Main Line, and is near to the M6 motorway.
 It is situated 10 mi from Penrith and about 15 mi from Kendal.

 Shap is on the route of the Coast to Coast Walk.

-Etymology
+Toponymy

-Early (12th and 13th century) forms such as Hep and Yheppe point to an Old Norse rendering Hjáp of an Old English original Hēap = "heap", (of stones), probably referring to an ancient stone circle, cairn, or to the Shap Stone Avenue just to the west of the village.
+Early (12th and 13th century) forms such as Hep and Yheppe point to an Old Norse rendering Hjáp of an Old English original Hēap = "heap" (of stones), probably referring to an ancient stone circle, cairn or to the Shap Stone Avenue just to the west of the village.

 History

-Although Shap is geographically a small village, it is legally a market town with a charter dating from the 17th century.
-The parish was, between 1905 and 1935, administered by an urban district council.
-At one time, the granite works (which are situated about a mile outside the village) was in itself a separate community, with its own Co-op store.
+Although Shap is a small village in terms of population, it is legally a market town with a charter dating from the 17th century.
+The parish was administered between 1905 and 1935 by an urban district council.
+At one time, the granite works situated a mile outside the village was a separate community, with its own Co-op store.
 Shap polished pink granite can be found in many buildings in the UK, including outside St Paul's Cathedral in London.